sdairs/claudekeep/README.md

+Anthropic sent a trademark take down notice for claudekeep, so this little experiment is over.
+The code remains available in case its useful for anyone working with MCP.

+If it wasn't clear enough, Claudekeep is not affiliated in any way with, nor endorsed by, Anthropic.

 # ClaudeKeep

 ClaudeKeep is an experiment with Model Context Protocol (MCP) to save and share your AI conversations from Claude Desktop.